eco

 Water

-Every query to ChatGPT drinks a sip of water.
+Every query to a cloud AI drinks a sip of water.

 Large AI data centers rely on evaporative cooling towers that consume enormous volumes of fresh water.
 Microsoft's 2023 sustainability report revealed a 34% year-over-year increase in water consumption [2], driven largely by AI workloads.
 Google's data centers consumed 5.6 billion gallons of water that same year [3].

-Researchers at UC Riverside found that a single conversation with GPT-4 uses approximately 500 mL of cooling water — roughly a full water bottle.
-That works out to about 250 mL per query [1].
+Researchers at UC Riverside found that a single conversation with GPT-4 uses roughly 500 mL of cooling water — about a full water bottle — which works out to an estimated 250 mL per query [1].

 ~0mL